Neural Directional Filtering Using a Compact Microphone Array: INTRODUCTION

-With the rise of deep learning, an increasing number of \ac{DNN}-based spatial filters have been proposed.
-The approaches in \cite{7471664,7472778} compute a mask that facilitates effective computation of second-order statistics required by traditional spatial filtering methods, while in \cite{halimeh2022complex, li22c_interspeech}, filter coefficients are directly estimated.
-Unlike the traditional linear filter-and-sum beamforming process used in \cite{7471664,7472778, halimeh2022complex, li22c_interspeech}, the approaches in \cite{9417678,tesch_insights, tesch2023multi} compute a single-channel mask, which enables \ac{JNF}.
-However, most \ac{DNN}-based methods \cite{7471664,7472778, halimeh2022complex, li22c_interspeech,9417678,tesch_insights, tesch2023multi, 10095509, 10423815, 10889345} focus on speaker separation, speaker extraction, or noise reduction.
-These methods typically perform spatial filtering based on an angular region, identifying sound sources in that region as target signals and eliminating others from the output \cite{9417678,tesch_insights,tesch2023multi, 10095509, 10423815, 10889345}.
-Consequently, they essentially apply a rectangular directivity pattern with a sharp boundary between desired and undesired sound sources, resulting in increased sensitivity to directional errors and causing discontinuities for sources located near the boundary.
-By design, these methods do not provide explicit control over the directivity pattern.
+\chg{With the rise of deep learning, more \ac{DNN}-based spatial filters have been proposed \cite{7472778,9413594,halimeh2022complex,gu2021complex, tesch_insights, ftjnf_steerable, 10889345}.
+Some studies \cite{7472778, 9413594, halimeh2022complex} compute multichannel masks and employ filter-and-sum processing.
+Others \cite{gu2021complex, tesch_insights, ftjnf_steerable, 10889345} estimate a single-channel mask and apply it to a reference or selected microphone.
+Typically, these methods perform spatial filtering based on an angular region.
+They treat sound sources in that region as targets and suppress others outside it.
+This results in a rectangular directivity pattern with a sharp separation between the desired and undesired sources.
+As a result, sensitivity to directional errors increases, leading to discontinuities near the boundary.
+These methods do not offer explicit control over the directivity pattern and mainly focus on noise reduction or speaker extraction.
+To study the capability of neural spatial filters, such as the \ac{FT-JNF} \cite{tesch_insights}, to extract and represent spatial information, works like \cite{briegleb2023localizing, briegleb2024analysis} use the \ac{DSB} output as the \ac{DNN} training target.
+This approach implicitly guides the \ac{DNN} to learn the directivity pattern of a \ac{DSB}.
+However, the \ac{DSB} usually has a frequency-variant directivity pattern and limited directivity at low frequencies.}